Best Enrichment Classes by Age: What to Enrol Your Child In (Singapore)

 Cost-Saving Tips

 1. Use CDA funds — many enrichment centres are CDA-approved 2.
-Look for trial classes — most centres offer free trials; use them before committing 3.
-Sibling discounts — ask about discounts for enrolling multiple children 4.
-Community centre (CC) classes — significantly cheaper than commercial enrichment centres, often 30-50% less 5.
-Check for promotions — WhyNotDeals regularly features deals on enrichment trial classes and family activities
+Trial classes first — most centres offer free trials; use them before committing 3.
+Sibling discounts — always ask 4.
+Community centre (CC) classes — significantly cheaper than commercial centres, often 30-50% less.
+Don't sleep on these.
+5. Check for promotions — WhyNotDeals regularly features deals on enrichment trial classes and family activities 6.
+Book activities online — platforms like Klook offer discounted rates on kids' workshops and attractions

 The Golden Rule

 Follow your child's interest, not the crowd.
-The most valuable enrichment is one your child genuinely enjoys and is motivated to attend.
-A child who loves coding will benefit more from a coding class than a child who is dragged reluctantly to piano because "everyone else is learning piano."
+The most valuable enrichment is one your kid genuinely enjoys and is motivated to attend.
+A child who loves coding will benefit infinitely more from a coding class than one who is dragged reluctantly to piano because "everyone else is learning piano."

 Observe your child.
 Talk to them.
-Let them try different activities.
+Let them try different things.
 Then invest in the ones that light them up.

-For more on whether enrichment classes are worth the investment, read our detailed analysis on enrichment classes: are they worth it?
+For more on whether enrichment classes are worth it, read our detailed analysis.

 Want to supplement your child's learning at home with fun quizzes?
 Check out QuizKin — free educational quizzes designed for Singapore kids.